prometheus-operator/prometheus-operator/Documentation/user-guides/running-exporters.md

 ### Relabeling and Metric Relabeling

-Prometheus Operator provides the same capabilities as Prometheus to relabel a target before scrape or a metric before sample ingestion, below you can find examples for Service or Pod monitors.
+The Prometheus Operator provides the same capabilities as Prometheus to relabel a target before scrape or a metric before sample ingestion, below you can find examples for Service or Pod monitors.

 #### Relabeling